etiennemustow/ft-tech-test/README.md

 Included Origami components from the CSS and JS scripts links in my HTML
 ### Have a similar look and feel as ft.com - https://www.ft.com/
 Should use similar Origami components and so have same colour scheme and typography
+### Deploued on Heroku
+After configuring the MongoDB, I was able to have an active version of the app on Heroku.

 # Other points to make

-I normally wouldn't leave my .env file in git commits but for the purpose of ease and the fact that repo is private, I left the .env file with the API key in it.
+I normally would test but to get this tech test out to you quicker (and it being optional), I chose to forsake the few tests I'd write.
+Can update the repo with tests if you'd like to see how I test too.

 There is a bug whereby if you search once and press back then try another search, the previous search results remain.
-A work-around is to go back and search again or refresh the page.
-I would have liked to fix this bug,
+A work-around is to refresh the page.
+I would have liked to fix this bug with more time.

 I also couldn't figure out why not all the documents I found were being saved and would have liked to spend more time figuring out how to show most, if not all the articles being found by the API call.
 If I figured this out, I could have implemented pagination.